 The work of the Durham Summer Camp Junior Counselor is typically performed at West Point on the Eno City Park, 5101 N. Roxboro St, Durham NC 27704

-Regular hours are 7:30a – 6p Monday and 7:45a – 6p Tuesday through Friday.
+Regular hours are 7:15a – 6p Monday and 7:30a – 6p Tuesday through Friday.
 This is a full-time, seasonal, non-exempt position.
-Hours vary depending on the week, with occasional weekend and/or evening requirements.
+Hours vary depending on the week, typically between 40 and 55 hours per week, with occasional weekend and/or evening requirements.
 Any hours worked beyond 45 during any single week will be classified as overtime.

-Wages for Junior Counselors begin at $10 per hour.
-Junior Counselors typically work between 40 and 50 hours per week.
+Wages for Junior Counselors begin at $11 per hour.
+Returning Junior Counselors receive an increase to $12 per hour.
+Junior Counselors typically work between 40 and 55 hours per week.
 Benefits include professional development opportunities, unlimited vitamin D, and a steady stream of (mostly funny) stories.

 There are a limited number of Junior Counselor positions.
 Preference will be given to applicants who are available for the entire session and have attended as a camper or CIT.

-- A cover letter that explains your interest in working as a Junior Counselor at Schoolhouse of Wonder and your Session availability (one-page max);
+- A cover letter that explains your interest in working as a Junior Counselor at Schoolhouse of Wonder, your experience with camps and/or kids, and your Session availability (one-page max)

 - Three references (excluding friends and relatives).
-Please note: you don’t need your references to write you a recommendation letter at this time — we’ll reach out to them with a form to fill out if we make you an offer.
+Please note: you don’t need your references to write you a recommendation letter — we’ll reach out to them with a form to fill out if we make you an offer.
 We only need their name and contact information!